splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-operator.rst

    :width: 80%
    :alt: Java app auto instrumentation diagram.

-To do so, Arnau, their DevOps manager, proceeds as described:
+To do so, Arnau, their DevOps manager, proceeds to:

 #. :ref:`Set up the apps to instrument <auto-instrument-operator-java-set-up>`.
 #. :ref:`Deploy and configure the Collector <auto-instrument-operator-java-install>`.